HasithaAbeysekera/CITS3403-Project/README.md

 ## Architecture

 The website is built with a combination of HTML, CSS and JS on the frontend with a backend built upon the Flask framework along with Python.
 Chart.js was used for visualisation of the polls.
+An sqlite database is used for storing players, polls, votes as well as user information.

 ## Setup